fleetdm/fleet/docs/Using-Fleet/FAQ.md

    then select
    **Global user**, and then select **Save**.
 If a user shouldn't have global access, delete this user.

-Next, move all team level scheduled queries to the global level:
+Next, move all team-level scheduled queries to the global level:
 1. Head to the **Schedule** page in the Fleet UI.
 2. For each scheduled query that belongs to a team, copy the name in the **Query** column, select **All teams** in the top dropdown, select **Schedule a query**, past the name in the **Select